bluenviron/mediamtx/README.md

 #### OpenCV

-OpenCV can publish to the server through its GStreamer plugin, as a [RTSP client](#rtsp-clients).
+Software which uses the OpenCV library can publish to the server through its GStreamer plugin, as a [RTSP client](#rtsp-clients).
 It must be compiled with GStreamer support, by following this procedure:

 ```sh
 sudo apt install -y libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev gstreamer1.0-plugins-ugly gstreamer1.0-rtsp python3-dev python3-numpy